-These beauties are egg free, dairy free, lectin free and basically made with just three main wholesome ingredients: avocado, hazelnuts, cacao.
-I’ve made many brownies in the past, but never without eggs, or sweet potato so I decided to give it a try.
-It worked like a charm and it’s absolutely delicious.
+These keto avocado brownies are egg-free, dairy-free, lectin-free and basically made with just three main wholesome ingredients: avocado, hazelnuts, cacao.
+I’ve made many brownies in the past, but never without eggs, or sweet potato.
+So I decided to give it a try.
+It worked like a charm and these keto avocado brownies made with coarse hazelnut flour are absolutely delicious.

 *This post contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you.

-These beauties are egg free, dairy free, lectin free and basically made with just three main wholesome ingredients: avocado, hazelnuts, cacao.
+These keto avocado brownies are egg-free, dairy-free, lectin-free, and basically made with just three main wholesome ingredients: avocado, hazelnuts, cacao.

 - 1 1/2 ripe avocado

-- 1 cup coarse hazelnut flour (I used raw hazelnuts I processed in my CusineArt).
+- 1 cup coarse hazelnut flour (I used raw hazelnuts I processed in my food processor).

 - 1/4 cup raw cacao powder

-- 1 tbsp avocado oil (plus a little more for greasing the dish)
+- 1 tablespoon avocado oil (plus a little more for greasing the dish)

 - pinch of Himalayan pink salt

 Grind the raw hazelnuts in a food processor until you get coarse flour (the brownies had crunch and texture from the bigger pieces of hazelnuts).